 The questioner rightly points out that the provision of references can be litigious.
 Providing long references to some and not to others can lead to allegations of disparity in treatment between employees, which, depending on the circumstances, may also be discriminatory.
 Employers can also open themselves up to potential litigation from the recipient, a future employer if it relies on the reference and the ex-employee does not meet the standards held out in the reference.

 For that reason, having a Company policy on the provision of references is recommended.
-On one hand, if long references
+On one hand, if long references are given, this policy can clearly set out who has authority to give such a reference and what they

 Already a subscriber?